Sanquin/SanguinStats---Donor-Deferral-project/Manuscript/README.md

 In this folder, the scripts used to produce the tables and figures in the manuscript are displayed.

-- Algorithm_plot.R produced the example plots of the workings of the algorithm (Figure 1A and Figure 1B).
+- [Algorithm_plot.R](https://github.com/Sanquin/SanguinStats---Donor-Deferral-project/blob/main/Manuscript/Algorithm%20plot.R) produced the example plots of the workings of the algorithm (Figure 1A and Figure 1B).
-- process_results.R produced the results in Table 3.
+- [process_results.R](https://github.com/Sanquin/SanguinStats---Donor-Deferral-project/blob/main/Manuscript/process_results.R) produced the results in Table 3.
-- plot_per_country.R processes and plots the results of each country individually.
+- [plot_per_country.R](https://github.com/Sanquin/SanguinStats---Donor-Deferral-project/blob/main/Manuscript/plot_per_country.R) processes and plots the results of each country individually.
+These figures are not included in the manuscript or supplemental materials, but the script may be used after running the analysis to visualize results in an accessible way.
-- plot_countries_combined.R processes and plots the results of all countries in 1 figure per outcome, as shown in the supplemental materials.
+- [plot_countries_combined.R](https://github.com/Sanquin/SanguinStats---Donor-Deferral-project/blob/main/Manuscript/plot_countries_combined.R) processes and plots the results of all countries in 1 figure per outcome, as shown in the supplemental materials.